lloydsheng/mapbox-navigation-ios/docs/guides/using-map-matching.md

     }
 ```

-If the user were to go off route immediately after starting along their route, the Navigation SDK would fetch them a new route via the Mapbox Directions API.
-This completely defeats the purpose of using a custom truck profile.
+If the user were to go off route immediately after starting along their route, the Navigation SDK would fetch a new route via the Mapbox Directions API.
+This would throw the initial route out that contained the custom truck profile.

 ### Fetch a new route after rerouting